Climate Change Performance Index: Methodology

 The three categories "GHG emissions", "renewable energy" and "energy use" are each defined by four equally weighted indicators: (1) current level, (2) recent developments (5-year trend), (3) 2 °C compatibility of the current performance, and (4) 2 °C compatibility of 2030 target.
 These 12 indicators are complemented by two indicators, measuring the country's performance regarding its national climate policy framework and implementation as well as regarding international climate diplomacy in the category "climate policy".
 The data for the "climate policy" category is assessed annually in a comprehensive research study.
 Its basis is the performance rating by climate change experts from non-governmental organisations, universities and think tanks within the countries that are evaluated.
 In a questionnaire, the respondents give a rating on the most important measures of their governments.
 The results are rated as very high, high, medium, low, or very low.

 Results

-The most recent results illustrate the main regional differences in climate protection efforts and performance within the 57 evaluated countries and the EU.
-According to the CCPI, none of the countries has yet achieved a performance across all indicators that can be qualified as very high, because no country fulfills the requirements to limit global warming to well below 2 °C, as agreed in the Paris Agreement.
-This is why the first three places in the final ranking remain unoccupied.
-In 2023, the CCPI did not evaluate the performance of Ukraine due to the 2022 Russian invasion of Ukraine.
-In the CCPI index for 2020, Sweden led the ranking, followed by Denmark and Morocco.
-The last three ranks were taken by the United States, Saudi Arabia and Taiwan.